fnroseror/phd-thesis-wind-energy-narino/03_CODE/01_preprocessing/README.md

 - conversion of temperature to Kelvin when needed,
 - estimation of air density `rho`,
 - computation of Wind Power Density `WPD`,
-- and derivation of `Eh` as the integrated energetic quantity used in later stages.
+- and derivation of `Eh` as the hourly energetic base quantity used in later stages.

+At this preprocessing level, `Eh` is stored as an hourly derived quantity associated with `WPD`.
+The horizon-integrated energetic quantity used for forecasting evaluation is computed later within the modeling pipelines.

 ### 6. Cache generation
 This preprocessing stage also creates reusable intermediate files that support later chapters without requiring full re-ingestion of the raw source each time.